 - properties assigned or sub-sold by an investor to a third party prior to ownership of the properties transferring from the Developer to the Buyer on receipt of the purchase monies paid by the Buyer to the Developer.

-- New Homes built under architects’ certificates, unless a Warranty Body has also issued a Structural Warranty.
+- properties built under architects’ certificates, unless a Structural Warranty Body has also issued a Structural Warranty.